beakerbrowser/hyperdrive.network/README.md

 Run `npm install` to install dev deps.

-To avoid having to run the build step, set the index.html script to `js/main.js`.
-(Don't forget to restore this before committing.)
+Run `npm run dev` to start a local http server against the development code.

-Serve the site statically (eg using `npx serve -s`).
 Edit your `/etc/hosts` to include a `dev.hyperdrive.network` which points to localhost.
 (The address is required for Beaker to provide the correct permissions to the application.)

 ## Building

-Run `npm run build` to produce `js/main.build.js`.
+Run `npm run build` to produce `./build`.
+You can serve the build using `npm run prod`.